ctrohin/jstream/README.md

 # Will print out "C" as this is the next value stored in the Subject,
 # any new subscription at this point will receive "C"
 subject.onNext("C")

+# For long lived subjects and observables, it is wise to call the
+# dispose method so that all subscriptions can be cleared and no
+# references are kept.
+The subject can be reused, but all
+# subscriptions will need to be re-registered
+subject.dispose()
 ```

 ##### PublishSubject